HELVE/HELVEOS/README.md

 - Reminder: Activate Lockdown Procedures (at the end of the day)
 - Reminder: Nutrition?
 2 times a day
 - ACTIVE Reminder: Set up GitHub commit 2 times a day
+- Mantra: Please repeat after me.
+I am  patience.
+I am compassion.
+I am wisdom.
+I am love.
+I am selfless.
+Everything that I'm experiencing right now will pass eventually.
+I am powerful and I deserve every power-filled thing in the universe.
+Remember that not all the things are directly about you.
+Often people reflect themselves upon you.

 ---
 Notes:  "It is 26th April 2019, weather is cloudy, 20 degrees outside."